 In respect of encashment of leave, rules of Ircon International Limited (Holding Company) have been adopted, therefore provision for leave encashment for regular employees of the company has been provided in the books on accrual basis.
-Provision as on 31st March 2021 in respect of Leave Encashment for Regular employees of the Company as per actuarial valuation Ind AS-19 is Rs 0.04 Crores (FY 2019-20 Rs 0.04 Crores)
+Provision as on 31st March 2022 in respect of Leave Encashment for Regular employees of the Company as per actuarial valuation Ind AS-19 is Rs 0.06 Crores (Rs 0.04 Crores as on 31st March 2021)

 Company also have certain employed on Short term contract basis for various projects.
-As per contract of Appointment, the Contract Employees posted in Foreign Project only are entitled for the Leave salary and no other retirement benefits is payable to them.
-Accordingly, Provision of Leave Salary has been provided in the books of accounts.
+As per contract of Appointment, the Contract Employees posted in Foreign Project are entitled only for the Leave salary and no other retirement benefits is payable to them.
+Accordingly, Provision of Leave Salary has been provided in the books of accounts for Rs 0.05 Crores (Rs 0.16 Crores as on 31st March 2021).